 - with third parties who work with our practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy

-- when it is required or authorised by law (e.g court subpoenas)
+- when it is required or authorized by law (e.g. court subpoenas)

 - when it is necessary to lessen or prevent a serious threat to a patient’s life, health or safety or public health or safety, or it is impractical to obtain the patient’s consent

 - to assist in locating a missing person